 Option 1: Switching from Notes-Specific Passwords

-If you're already using Notes-specific passwords, you can switch to the new device login password option.
-Click "Use Custom Password" in the drop-down menu, select "Use Login Password," then enter your current Notes password.
-You might be prompted to use Touch ID instead if it was enabled.
-Hit "OK," type in your Mac's login password, and hit "OK."
+If you already use Notes-specific passwords, you can switch to the new device login password option.
+Left-click "Use Custom Password" in the drop-down menu, select "Use Login Password," and enter your current Notes password.
+If Touch ID was enabled, you might be prompted to use it instead.
+Hit "OK," type in your Mac's login password, and choose "OK."

-You'll see a note about how to close all your locked notes at once and that it will do it automatically after a period of inactivity.
-Tap "OK," then tap "OK" again when it says you've updated to using your device login.
-To add convenience to note-unlocking, check "Use Touch ID" if not on already checked, then enter your login password again to confirm.
+You'll see a note about how to close all your locked notes at once — and that it will do it automatically after a period of inactivity.
+Select "OK," then "OK" again when it says you've updated to using your device login.
+To add convenience to note-unlocking, check "Use Touch ID" if it hasn't already been checked, then enter your login password again to confirm.
+Touch ID is recommended when you share a device in your home with family members but are the only one with biometrics listed.

 Option 2: Using Password Protection for the First Time

-If you've never locked a note on your Mac, click "Set Password."
-You'll see a page about the new feature; Tap "Use Login Password" and enter your Mac's login password.
+If you've never locked a note on your Mac, left-click "Set Password."
+You'll see a page about the new feature.
+Left-click "Use Login Password" and enter your Mac's login password.
 Touch ID may be automatically enabled, but if not, check the box next to "Use Touch ID" and confirm with your login password.

 Alternatively, you can skip the Settings menu and go straight to a note.
-Right-click it from a folder view or open the note and click the lock icon in the toolbar, then choose "Lock Note."
+Right-click it from a folder view or open the note, left-click the lock icon in the toolbar, and then choose "Lock Note."

-You should see a page about the new feature; Click on "Use Login Password."
+You should see a page about the new feature — left-click on "Use Login Password."

 Then, enter your Mac's login password and hit "OK."

-After that, it will ask if you want to enable biometrics (unless your Mac doesn't have it); Click "Enable Touch ID."
+After that, it will ask if you want to enable biometrics (unless your Mac doesn't have it).
+Left-click "Enable Touch ID."
 You may have to give Notes permission to use Touch ID.
+Again, Touch ID is ideal when you share a device in your home with family members but are the only one with biometrics listed.

 4. How to Lock and Unlock Notes on Your Mac

-To lock notes on your Mac, you could right-click one from a folder view, open a note and click the lock icon in the toolbar, or open a note and click "File" in the menu bar.
+To lock notes on your Mac, you could right-click one from a folder view, open a note and left-click the lock icon in the toolbar, or open a note and left-click "File" in the menu bar.
 Either way, choose "Lock Note."
 You may have to use biometrics or your login password to confirm.

 To open notes when locked, simply open a note, then enter your Mac's login password or use Touch ID.
 Unlocking one note unlocks all notes assigned to your device passcode.
 However, there still may be some notes that use unique passwords if you locked notes previously using more than one password, and those will stay locked until you open them up manually.
 You can then switch them to your device passcode if asked.

-Note that you can access your locked notes from any device using the device passcodes or login passwords for each.
-If you can access notes on iCloud.com, you would use your Apple ID password.
+You can access your locked notes from any device using the device passcodes or login passwords for each.
+If you can access notes on iCloud.com, you can use your Apple ID password.

-To lock all protected notes in the app, you could click the unlocked icon in an opened note and then "Close All Locked Notes," go to "Notes" in the menu bar and click "Close All Locked Notes," or lock your Mac.
+To lock all protected notes in the app, you could left-click the unlocked icon in an opened note and then "Close All Locked Notes," go to "Notes" in the menu bar and left-click "Close All Locked Notes," or lock your Mac.
 If you have different notes unlocked that use different passcodes or passwords, all of them will be locked.

 Be the First to Comment